LArSoft/larsoft.github.io/wiki/AnalysisExample.md

     https://cdcvs.fnal.gov/redmine/projects/<group-name>/repository

-So if you want to look at the package group `larreco`, you'd visit the URL https://cdcvs.fnal.gov/redmine/projects/larreco/repository
+So if you want to look at the package group `larreco`, you'd visit the [larreco URL](https://github.com/LArSoft/larreco)

 ### Browsing code in UNIX